-Let me, therefore, in the short time allowed list briefly a number of ways in which clean energy has strengthened and broadened the Icelandic economy, making a strong practical case for a prevailing vision of sustainability; that it is indeed good for business.
+Let me, therefore, in the time remaining list briefly a number of ways in which clean energy has strengthened and broadened the Icelandic economy, making a strong practical case for a prevailing vision of sustainability; that it is indeed good for business.

 First.
-Cheep electricity and heating for households and companies makes the energy bill far lower than in other countries, increasing the resources available for other expenditures and investments.
+Cheap electricity and heating for households and companies makes the energy bill far lower than in other countries, increasing the resources available for other expenditures and investments.